Money of Kievan Rus': Srebrenik

-Srebrenik (also - Serebryanik) - the first silver coin minted in Kievan Rus at the end of the 10th century, then - at the beginning of the 11th century with arbitrary weight from 1.73 to 4.68 g.
+Srebrenik (also - Serebryanik) - the first silver coin minted in Kievan Rus' at the end of the 10th century, then - at the beginning of the 11th century with arbitrary weight from 1.73 to 4.68 g.

 General information

-The issue of the coin was not caused by real economic needs (the trade of Russia was served by Byzantine and Arab gold and silver coins) but by political goals: the coin served as an additional sign of the sovereignty of the Christian sovereign.
-Srebreniks were issued in small quantities and not for long, that's why they did not have a big impact on monetary circulation in Russia.
+The issue of the coin was not caused by real economic needs (the trade network of Kievan Rus' was served by Byzantine and Arab gold and silver coins) but by political goals: the coin served as an additional sign of the sovereignty of the Christian sovereign.
+Srebreniks were issued in small quantities and not for long, that's why they did not have a big impact on monetary circulation in Kievan Rus'.

 Arabian silver coins were used for minting.
 Srebreniks were minted in Kiev by Vladimir Svyatoslavovich (978-1015), Svyatopolk (c.
 1015) and Yaroslav the Wise in Novgorod (until 1015).
 A separate group is formed by coins of the Tmutarakan prince Oleg Svyatoslavich, minted in 1083–1094.